magmukendi/cs50x/week2/week2.md

 - Global variables:
 - Local variables: Passed by value.
 The callee receive a copy of the variable not the variable itself.
 To solve this issue if we would like to overwrite a variable is to redefine the value in the main.

+### Arrays:
+ Type of data structures.
+Used to value of the same data types.
+ Arrays are passed by reference, not by value.
+ Practice what get printed out ?

+ ### CLI arguments

+ int argc
+ string arcv[]: array of strings